 In online mode, code and the variable values are displayed in the program editor.
 Online commands in the menu bar and tool bar buttons for the code are the same as in the other language program editors.
+Live values for global variables declared in the application root can be shown in SFC Viewer.

 Some functions are only available in the online mode, for example: